Welcome! Thank you for choosing our Catholic schools for your child’s education.

 - Roman Catholic baptismal certificate for child or parent.
 Additional documentation is required for Eastern Catholic or Orthodox students.

-- Proof of home address (at least 2 pieces of registered identification: tax bill, property assessment, driver's license, utility bill)
+- Proof of Residency (at least 2 pieces of registered identification: current property tax bill, property assessment notice, tenant rental lease agreement, utility bill) *drivers license, health card, phone/retail bill are not accepted.

 - Proof of immigration status for non-Canadian born students.
 (Families who are temporary residents in Canada (ie. Work Permit, Study Permit) must first submit a request to attend school to the Admissions Office at firstname.lastname@example.org before contacting the school).